microsoft/azure_pg_dev_workshop/README.md

-# Workshop: The Azure PostgreSQL Developer Workshop
+# The Azure PostgreSQL Developer Workshop

 #### <i>A Microsoft workshop from the Azure PostgreSQL team</i>